- Grant Finder

 - Influence friends and peers to not use e-cigarettes.

 Who is intended to teach the program?

-The target age is students in middle school, 11-14 years old.
+The target age 10-18 for students in elementary, middle and high schools.

 What training is provided?